cmayron/Legal-Calculus/README.md

 LCES™ is transformative because it governs the gate where reasoning becomes action, preventing unauthorized consequences from binding and making the thought‑to‑action transition a constitutional surface.

+LCES™ is the Multi‑AI Supervisor — the constitutional system that governs, coordinates, and constrains multiple AIs operating within a single ecosystem.
+It enforces role separation, gate‑level admissibility, STOP rules, and Strategist supremacy across all AIs, ensuring that no model may initiate, approve, or execute movement outside its jurisdiction.

 ---

 # **XII.
 WHY MICROSOFT WAS THE DISCOVERY ENVIRONMENT**